SS Chief Wawatam

-Chief Wawatam (nicknamed the Chief) was a coal-fired steel ship that was based, for most of its 1911–1984 working life, in St. Ignace, Michigan.
-The vessel was named after a distinguished Ojibwa chief of the 1760s.
+Chief Wawatam (nicknamed the Chief) was a coal-fired steel ship in operation on the Great Lakes from 1911 to 1984.
+It was cut down into a barge by new owners in 1989, and scrapped in 2009.

+For most of its working life, the vessel was based in St. Ignace, Michigan.
+It was named after a distinguished Ojibwa chief of the 1760s.
 In initial revenue service, the Chief Wawatam served as a train ferry, passenger ferry and icebreaker that operated year-round at the Straits of Mackinac between St. Ignace and Mackinaw City, Michigan.
 During the winter months, it sometimes took many hours to cross the five-mile-wide Straits, and Chief Wawatam was fitted with complete passenger hospitality spaces.

 Chief Wawatam's work began to change in the 1940s.
 Its role as an icebreaker stationed in the upper Great Lakes was supplanted in 1944 by USCGC Mackinaw, a U.S. Coast Guard icebreaker.
 The ship's passenger traffic dropped off in the years following World War II.
 The remaining passenger service ended with the completion of the Mackinac Bridge in 1957 that connected the Upper and Lower peninsulas of the U.S. state of Michigan.

+Chief Wawatam was then used exclusively as a railroad ferry shuttling freight cars across the Straits.
+It was taken out of service in 1985, and a 1989 sold to Purvis Marine, Ltd., of Sault Ste.
+Marie Ontario.